 Essential Content: The Greatest Celebrity BAYANGS Of ALL-TIME

-By now, you’ve probably seen allll of the BAYANG hysteria inspired by a viral video where a popular TikToker watches a ridiculous girl cut her bang with scissors.
+By now, you’ve probably seen the hilarious BAYANG hysteria inspired by a viral video where a popular TikToker watches a ridiculous girl cut her bang with scissors.

-Perplexed the entire time, she refers to the bang as a “BAYANG” in a hilarious moment that spawned the super catchy ‘Not The Bayang” song currently trending on TikTok.
+Perplexed the entire time, she refers to the bang as a “BAYANG” in classic moments that spawned the super catchy ‘Not The Bayang” song currently trending on TikTok.

 For those late the party, here’s the song: